RIBA Awards timetable and definitions

 Stephen Lawrence Prize, supported by the Marco Goldschmied Foundation

-RIBA Client of the Year, supported by the Bloxham Foundation
+RIBA Client of the Year

 This award honours the key role that a good client plays in the creation of fine architecture.
 The RIBA Client of the Year consistently champions innovation in architecture and gives inspiration to the design team.
 They demonstrate an active involvement within the design process, displaying creativity, vision and courage.

-RIBA Awards for International Excellence
+RIBA International Awards for Excellence

 RIBA International Emerging Architect Prize